ReachFive/identity-android-sdk/README.md

 }
 ```

-These permissions is required to communicate with ReachFive servers
+The following permissions are required to communicate with ReachFive servers `AndroidManifest.xml`.

-Add them into `AndroidManifest.xml`
+Add them into:

 ```xml
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>